 An asbestos survey and management plan is in place for the school in accordance with HCC's asbestos policy.
-The school's most recent asbestos management survey was conducted in August 2014.
+The school's most recent asbestos management survey was conducted on Upper site October 2014

-The school's asbestos log (including school plans, asbestos survey data and site specific management plan) is held in the school office by Lesley O Regan.
+The school's asbestos log (including school plans, asbestos survey data and site specific management plan.) is held by Dave Baker Lower site and Michelle Blakemore - Upper site (Main Office).

-The Headteacher will ensure that all school staff (and others such as catering and cleaning staff who may not be employed directly by the school) are made aware of the location of asbestos containing materials (ACM) within their work areas.
+The Heads of School will ensure that all school staff (and others such as catering and cleaning staff who may not be employed directly by the school) are made aware of the location of asbestos containing materials (ACM) within their work areas.